rogupt305/RC-high-wing-trainer/README.md

 - Fuselage integrity

 ## Results
 The second trial, despite only providing a total flight time of around 5-10 seconds per takeoff, with the plane wobbling longitudinally, proved that my CG modifications went a long way towards preventing a tail-heavy craft.
-I also collected data points for three of my testing criterion: Stall speed
+I also collected data points for three of my testing criterion: motor efficiency, stall speed (narrowed margin), and fuselage integrity

 Despite previous modifications, the trial was unable to provide results for:
 - Maximum speed